jacobgil/jacobgil.github.io/_posts/2020-02-21-overview-of-activelearning.md

-This is really similar in nature to the previous paper, and in my opinion also to Core Sets, but is worth mentioning since it's just so cool..
+This is really similar in nature to the previous paper, and in my opinion also to Core Sets, but has a unique twist.

-- For uncertainty sampling, instead of using the model output like is usually done, they compute the gradient of predicted category, with respect to the parameters of the last layer.
+- For uncertainty sampling, instead of using the model output like is usually done, they compute the gradient of the predicted category, with respect to the parameters of the last layer.
 There are many parameters, so the gradient is a vector.

-They call these ***gradient embeddings***.
+  They call these.. *drums roll.* ***gradient embeddings***.

   The rational here is that when the gradient norm is large, the parameters need to change a lot to more confident about the category.
   But this also gives us an embedding we can **cluster** to chose diverse points.